maximmax42/Discord-CustomRP/README.md

 ## Downloading and setting up
 Download the latest version from [Releases](https://github.com/maximmax42/Discord-CustomRP/releases) page, unpack it somewhere, preferably in a separate folder, and start it up.
 Upon starting, a Setting Up help page will open in your browser (but [here's the link](https://github.com/maximmax42/Discord-CustomRP/wiki/Setting-Up) just in case, also you can press F1 in the app).
+### Updating
+If you don't want to lose all your settings, please unpack the new version in the same folder as you did previously.

 ## Translations
 So far, the app supports these languages: